Polytetrafluoroethylene: Properties

 The coefficient of friction of plastics is usually measured against polished steel.
 PTFE's coefficient of friction is 0.05 to 0.10.
 PTFE's resistance to van der Waals forces means that it is the only known surface to which a gecko cannot stick.
 In addition, PTFE can be used to prevent insects from climbing up surfaces painted with the material.
 For example, PTFE is used to prevent ants from climbing out of formicaria.
 There are surface treatments for PTFE that alter the surface to allow adhesion to other materials.

 Because of its chemical and thermal properties, PTFE is often used as a gasket material within industries that require resistance to aggressive chemicals such as pharmaceuticals or chemical processing.
 However, until the 1990s, PTFE was not known to crosslink like an elastomer, due to its chemical inertness.
 Therefore, it has no "memory" and is subject to creep.
 Because of the propensity to creep, the long-term performance of such seals is worse than for elastomers that exhibit zero, or near-zero, levels of creep.
 In critical applications, Belleville washers are often used to apply continuous force to PTFE gaskets, thereby ensuring a minimal loss of performance over the lifetime of the gasket.

 PTFE is an ultraviolet (UV) transparent polymer.
-However, when exposed to an excimer laser beam, it severely degrades due to heterogeneous photothermal effect.
+However, when exposed to an excimer laser beam, it severely degrades due to heterogeneous photothermal effect and thus can be harmful to human beings.